arlogy/jsu/doc/jsu_csv_parser.md

     const parser = new JsuCsvPsr({'fieldSeparators': ['-']});
     for(const data of csvData)
         parser.readChunk(data);
-    parser.flush(); // this is necessary because the last line is csvData does not end with a line separator console.log(parser.getRecordsRef()); // you can ignore the first line if it is a header line for example })();
+    parser.flush(); // this is necessary because the last line in csvData does not end with a line separator console.log(parser.getRecordsRef()); // you can ignore the first line if it is a header line for example })();
 ```